Angelus123/A_mute_smart_ward/README.md

 # A_mute_smart_ward
-The aim of this project is to provide additional support to a mute people in a ward .
+The aim of this project is to provide additional support to a mute people in a ward.
 This support has to make those  people  with such disabilities feel more empowered and protect them from falling in critical condition.
-  # Getting Started with print and generate pdf.
+  # Getting Started with creating a mute smart wared.

 ## Available Scripts